 Proposals should be submitted through the online application portal.
 The maximum length for the text of a proposal is 1,000 words, excluding budget and bibliography.
 Proposals should outline the basic rationale of the research, the question under study and the methods and analytic approach to be employed.
 The proposal should briefly discuss how the project would contribute to the Foundation's mission to improve the social and living conditions in the U.S.

-Representative categories of expenditure include acquisition of data, the purchase of data sets, research assistance (but not including payment to any researchers who will be co-authors on the project), payment to subjects in experiments, miscellaneous expenses (such as xeroxing, telephone, postage).
+There is a lifetime limit of $7,500.
+Representative categories of expenditure include acquisition of data, research assistance (but not including payment to any researchers who will be co-authors on the project), and payments to subjects in experiments.
 No funds will be granted for researchers' time.
-No more than $500 can be allocated to miscellaneous expenses.
 No funds can be spent on computer hardware or software.
 No overhead or indirect costs will be paid on these awards.

 A budget that appears to be excessive will be grounds for rejecting a proposal.